dynamsoft-docs/document-normalizer-docs-js/programming/javascript/user-guide/getting-started.md

     - Initializes the dce variable by creating an instance of the `CameraEnhancer` with the previously created view.
     - Sets the input for the `CaptureVisionRouter` (cvr) to be the dce instance.
     - Opens the camera feed using `dce.open()`.
-    - Starts capturing and detecting document boundaries using `cvr.startCapturing()`, and default template "detect-document-boundaries" is used.
+    - Starts capturing and detecting document boundaries using `cvr.startCapturing()`, and preset template "detect-document-boundaries" is used.

 ### Test the code